 How I work with clients

-People come to see me for pre and post-ritual counseling, cannabis-assisted psychotherapy, individual psychotherapy, or a combination of these.
+People come to see me for individual depth psychotherapy including pre and post-ritual counseling.
 Primarily, my approach recognizes the benefits and challenges that can come from accessing altered states of consciousness.
-In my psychotherapy practice, I focus on spirituality, psychedelic integration, women’s issues, millennials and late GenXers, trauma and PTSD, anxiety, depression, relationship and dating challenges, chronic pain and physical symptoms, perfectionism, obsessive-compulsive traits and behaviors, and body image concerns.
+In my psychotherapy practice, I focus on psychedelic integration, spirituality, highly sensitive people, trauma and PTSD, millennials and late GenXers, anxiety, depression, relationship and dating challenges, chronic pain and physical symptoms, perfectionism, obsessive-compulsive traits and behaviors, and body image concerns.
+After working with a number of clients struggling to recover from terrifying psychedelic experiences, I developed a specialty working with bad trips.
 Clients describe me as warm, compassionate, interactive, and non-judgmental.

 My style focuses on developing trust so we can enter into a co-exploration of you and what you want and need.
-My therapeutic frameworks are best described as relational, psychodynamic/psychoanalytic, transpersonal, and somatic.
-To use less jargon, this means that we will spend time exploring your early memories and experiences, and looking closely at how they shape your current reality.
+My therapeutic frameworks are best described as relational, psychodynamic/psychoanalytic, and transpersonal.
+To use less jargon, this means that we will spend time exploring your early memories and experiences, and looking closely at how they shape your current reality, relationships and spirituality.
 Finding compassion for yourself often begins with acknowledging where your wounds came from.
 In gaining insight into yourself and what causes you the most suffering, you can come to trust and follow your inner guidance system.
-I’ll also be very interested in what comes up when you’re with me; I work intuitively and will respond to you with presence, interest, and empathic attunement.
+I’ll also be very interested in what comes up when you’re with me; I work intuitively and will respond to you with presence, interest, and empathy.